e-n-f/the-c-programming-language/README.md

 The characters are wide as before.
 I call my function `readline` instead of `getline` to avoid conflict with the POSIX function.

+This introduces `wchar_t` as the type of characters in non-FILE contexts.

 K&R's loop conditional when reading lines seems needlessly complicated.
 I use a `done` boolean instead, since `break` has not been introduced yet.